oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 3. In the **Development** section, click **SQL**.

-4. In the **Warning** dialog box in the upper-right corner, click the **X** to close it.

-5. In the help note dialog box, click the **X** button to close it.
+4. Close warning and help dialog boxes.

-6. Review the interface.
+5. Review the interface.
 Here are the ways that you use Database Actions during the workshop:

     - In the **Navigator** pane on the left, you select tables from the **HCM1** schema on your target database.
     - On the **Worksheet** on the right, you run SQL commands and scripts.